jrdegbe/thamesthrive-api/docs_ai/content/summary/docs.flow.actions.key_counter_action.md

 hold the information on key counts.
 This field should be an empty object or a key-value object, and it holds the original data that will be incremented.

-Examples of the plugin in use are provided, such as when the value in the payload is a list of strings or a list of objects.
+Examples of the plugin in use are provided, such as when the value in the payload is a list of strings or a list ofq objects.
 In the former case, the key count will be equal to the number of times each string appears in the list, and in the latter case, the key will be increased by the provided value.
 Additionally, an example of configuration with dot notation in the key and save_in fields is provided.